Jomiri/pyfiberamp/README.rst

 Fiber data
 ==========
-PyFiberAmp comes with spectroscopic data (effective absorption and emission cross sections) for Yb-doped germanosilicate fibers [3]_ and supports importing spectra for other dopants/glass-compositions.
+PyFiberAmp comes with spectroscopic data (effective absorption and emission cross sections) for Yb-doped germanosilicate fibers [3]_ and supports importing spectra for other dopants and glass compositions.

 Theory basics
 ==============
-For a quick view on the theory, see the `pyfiberamp theory.pdf
+For a quick review on the theory, see the `pyfiberamp theory.pdf
 <https://github.com/Jomiri/pyfiberamp/blob/master/pyfiberamp%20theory.pdf>`_ file.
 Theory on the time-dynamic
 simulations is not yet included.
 A more complete description can be found in the references.